 Take a break from the beach to refuel and relax at one of the many dine and drink spots nearby.
 Near the boardwalk, Chesapeake & Maine serves fresh local fish and seafood delivered daily from Maine.
 The oysters and tasty crab cakes are a nice local choice, and the buttery lobster rolls overflowing with fresh Maine lobster are amazing.
 The restaurant is owned and operated by Dogfish Head Brewery, and their craft beer is a perfect pairing with your meal.

-Back on the Coastal Highway, Jimmy’s Grille is best known for their classic fried chicken, but they’re also a terrific choice for breakfast or brunch.
+Back on the Coastal Highway, Jimmy’s Grille is best known for its classic fried chicken, but they're also a terrific choice for breakfast or brunch.
 Omelets are fresh and filling, accompanied by crispy home fries and a choice of toast.
-Take a peak into the bakery as you come in and you may glimpse a baker mounding meringue onto freshly made pies.
+Take a peek into the bakery as you come in and you may glimpse a baker mounding meringue onto freshly made pies.

-A Unique Museum and More Foodie Finds in Lewes, Delaware
+A Unique Museum, Foodie Finds, and a Hip Hotel in Lewes, Delaware

 The museum's unique building is modeled after a town hall in the Netherlands.
 Inside, permanent and rotating exhibits showcase the area's maritime, military and social history.
 During our visit, the upstairs gallery displayed artifacts and the history of wine and spirits in the Lewes area.